Nazime/wordlistools/README.md

 ```

 ## Demonstration
+Note: This demonstration is an old version of wordlistools,
+but the principe remains the same.
 [![wordlistools demo](https://raw.githubusercontent.com/nazime/wordlistools/master/images/wordlistools.gif)](https://asciinema.org/a/430731)

 ## Add a tool

-You can easily add your own plugin in wordlistools.
+You can easily add your own tools in wordlistools.
 Create a python file in ``~/koalak/wordlistools/plugins/`` and subclass ``BasePlugin``, wordlistools will automatically execute your script and register your plugin.

 You have to define the following attributes